vedantmgoyal9/winget-releaser/README.md

 #### The token should have the `public_repo` scope.

 > **Note** Do **not** directly put the token in the action.
-Instead, create a repository secret containing the token and
-> use that in the workflow.
+Instead, create a repository secret containing the token and use that in the workflow.
 See [using encrypted secrets in a workflow][gh-encrypted-secrets] for more details.

 ### Use fork under which user (fork-user)

 - Required: ❌ (Default value: `${{ github.repository_owner }} # repository owner`)

-This is the GitHub username of the user where the fork of [microsoft/winget-pkgs][winget-pkgs-repo] is present.
+This is the GitHub username of the user where the fork of [Windows Package Manager Community Repository][winget-pkgs-repo] is present.
 This fork will be used to create the pull request.

 ```yaml